Friday, April 17, 2026

 On that dark day so long ago, the mob made a choice.
 Angered by Jesus’ apparent refusal to meet their revolutionary expectations—to overthrow Rome and restore Israel to the greatness of their forefathers—they now turned, ironically enough, to Rome to enact judgment against him.
 Though Pilate was initially unwilling to execute an innocent man, they leaned upon a Roman custom of releasing one Jewish prisoner during Passover to force his hand.

 He offered them a choice.
 On the one hand, they could have Barabbas, a murderous insurrectionist.
-Barabbas was the sort of criminal the Romans had devised crucifixion for in the first place, the sort of rebellious and violent spirit whose execution would stand as a stark warning to any who might be tempted to rise up against the empire.
+Barabbas was the kind of criminal the Romans had devised crucifixion for in the first place, the sort of rebellious and violent spirit whose execution would stand as a stark warning to any who might be tempted to rise up against the empire.
 In a recent uprising, Barabbas had committed murder—the Gospel of Mark is careful to use that word, lest readers believe his violence was justified.
 To set him free would be to endanger themselves and others.

 On the other hand, they could have Jesus, whom they had welcomed into Jerusalem as a king only days earlier.
 Jesus had healed the sick, had raised the dead, and had told anyone who would listen about the coming kingdom of God.
 But that kingdom, the people now understood, wasn’t going to come in the time or the manner they had in mind.
-To set Jesus free was to accept God’s plans over their own.
+To set Jesus free would be to accept God’s plans over their own.

 The mob chose Barabbas.